percona/percona-backup-mongodb/doc/source/running.rst

 --------------------------------------------------------------------------------

-You can cancel a running backup if, for example, you want to do another maintenance and don't want to wait for the large backup to finish first.
+You can cancel a running backup if, for example, you want to do another maintenance of a server and don't want to wait for the large backup to finish first.

 To cancel the backup, use the |pbm-cancel-backup| command.